Peter Hillwood

-Peter Hillwood, DFC (born Adolf Bergolz; 7 January 1920 – 9 November 1966) was an RAF and test pilot.
+Peter Hillwood, DFC (born Adolf Bergholtz; 7 January 1920 – 9 November 1966) was an RAF and test pilot.

 World War II and RAF

-Hillwood was born in London, the son of Dagmar Sorenson and Felix Bergolz.
-He married Gwendoline Hillwood (née St Johnston) and they had one child, Susan Hillwood.
+Hillwood was born in London, the son of Dagmar Sorenson and Felix Bergholtz.
+He married Gwendoline Hillwood (née St Johnstone) and they had one child, Susan Hillwood.

 In the Battle of Britain, he flew Hawker Hurricanes in RAF 56 Squadron at North Weald where he shot down a Junkers Ju 87.
 He was shot down in a Hurricane over the Thames Estuary off Sheerness on 13 August 1940.

 In 1943 he returned to fighter command in France, Belgium and the Netherlands.
 In 1944 he joined RAF 127 squadron at North Weald where he flew IX Spitfires.
 He was awarded the Distinguished Flying Cross on 22 June 1948.